zouzias/grunt-examples/grunt-uglify-example/README.md

 # Javascript Minification using Grunt

 A minimalistic Gruntfile.js for minifying Javascript.
+This project will minify the javascript files `src/util.js` and `src/application.js`.

 Install npm modules first.
 ```